Error Bounds of Supervised Classification from Information-Theoretic Perspective: Introduction

-In addition to the complexity of the hypothesis space, research\cite{Keskar2016OnLT,Neyshabur2014InSO} highlights the impact of optimization methods, training data, and neural network architectures on the generalization of deep models.

-In recent years, information-theoretic approaches, which jointly consider the hypothesis class, learning algorithm, and the data distribution, have drawn considerable attention since the works of \citet{Russo2015ControllingBI} and \citet{Xu2017InformationtheoreticAO}.
+In recent years, information-theoretic methods, which jointly consider the hypothesis class, learning algorithm, and the data distribution, have drawn considerable attention since the works of~\citet{Russo2015ControllingBI} and~\citet{Xu2017InformationtheoreticAO}.
 The advantage of applying information-theoretic tools in understanding generalization lies in the fact that generalization is influenced by various aspects, including the data distribution, the complexity of the hypothesis class, and the characteristics of the optimization algorithm.
-For instance, the mutual information (MI) between the training sample and the trained parameter weights has been applied in various generalization bounds \cite{Raginsky2016InformationtheoreticAO, Pensia2018GeneralizationEB, Asadi2018ChainingMI,Goldfeld2018EstimatingIF}.
+For instance, the mutual information (MI) between the training sample and the trained parameter weights has been applied in various generalization bounds~\cite{Raginsky2016InformationtheoreticAO, Pensia2018GeneralizationEB, Asadi2018ChainingMI,Goldfeld2018EstimatingIF}.

 Existing error bounds, grounded in information theory, primarily concentrate on bounding generalization errors, with limited examination of empirical and expected risks.
 To the best of our knowledge, these bounds fall short in explaining over-parameterization and non-convex optimization mechanisms in DNNs.
-In addition, mutual information-based upper bounds encounter significant computational challenges and are often impractical for real-world application.
+In addition, upper bounds based on mutual information encounter significant computational challenges and are often impractical for real-world application.